Lundgren & Johnson, PSC

 Felony Sale Offenses

-With regard to sale offenses, a person can be charged with a fifth degree controlled substance offense in the following two scenarios:
+With regard to sale offenses, a person can be charged with a fifth degree controlled substance offense if:

 Felony Possession Offenses